EsraaNasr92/newcastingapp/README.md

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

+### Heroku deployment

+This app is hosted on heroku.
+The front-end is under construction and the backend is up For deploy eroku app
+  - $ heroku login
+  - $ heroku git:clone -a udacitycapston "udacitycapston is the project name"
+  - $ cd udacitycapston

+Deploy your changes

+  - $ git add .
+  - $ git commit -am "make it better"
+  - $ git push heroku master

 ### Development Setup